 Q. What internet sources do you recommend to patients to help make a treatment decision?

 A. The National Comprehensive Cancer Network (NCCN) is a not-for-profit alliance of leading cancer centers devoted to patient care, research, and education.
 They help create the most respected guidelines for the treatment of prostate cancer.
 The have both a patient set and physician set of guidelines for many types of cancers.

 You can also check the Helpful Links page on our website.

 This list of frequently asked questions is meant to help patients considering radiation therapy at the Austin Center for Radiation Oncology.
-We encourage you to bring your own questions when consulting with Dr. Richard Garza.
+We encourage you to bring your own questions when consulting with Dr. Garza or Dr. Pahlajani.
 Contact us to schedule a consultation about radiation therapy.